 - The two phases of the pentose phosphate pathway

-- The steps of the oxidative phase of the pentose phosphate pathway
+- Steps of the oxidative phase of the pentose phosphate pathway

 - Hydrolysis of 6-phosphoglucono-δ-lactone to 6-phosphogluconate